Mary Shaffner, Executive Director

 Rachel Sussman, Assistant Principal

-I came to DCI after three years of directing the Higher Achievement program at Kelly Miller Middle School, in Ward 7.
+This will be my third year as Assistant Principal at DCI.
+I came to DCI after directing the Higher Achievement program at Kelly Miller Middle School, in Ward 7.
 I have a BA in history from Barnard College (Columbia University) and an MA in history from Yale University.
-I began my career with New York City youth as the Assistant Director of the Fresh Air Fund’s Career Awareness Program (CAP).
-I taught 7th and 8th grade history and activism at the Manhattan Country School for five years, during which time I was named “Rising Star Independent Middle School Teacher” by the Blackboard Awards.
+I began my career teaching 7th and 8th grade history and activism at the Manhattan Country School (in NYC), during which time I was named “Rising Star Independent Middle School Teacher” by the Blackboard Awards.
 I moved to DC in 2010 to work as the Assistant Director of B’Tselem USA, an Israeli human rights organization.
-I currently serve on the board of B’Tselem USA and I am also the board chair of The Next Step PCS, a GED charter school.
+I also served as the board chair of The Next Step PCS, a GED charter school.

 I am committed to issues of social justice and educational equity.
-I am thrilled to join the DCI community, where these issues are prioritized.
+I am thrilled to be a part of the DCI community, where these issues are prioritized.
 I am also a lifelong language learner – Hebrew, Spanish, Arabic and a little French.
 I love to travel, especially if I can put some of my language learning to use!
-In my free time, I love to run with my trusty doggie sidekick, Otis, an energetic pit/lab mix.
-Look out for us, running along the Anacostia River on the weekends!
+In my free time, I love to run with my trusty doggie sidekick, Otis.

 I have a B.A. in Psychology from UCLA and a B.S. degree and teaching credential in Physical Education from CSUN.
 I have been a Teacher, Coach, Research Faculty and Administrator for over 25 years serving in K-12 schools and Universities in California, Virginia, Georgia and most recently in Lima, Peru.
 For the last 10 years I have been teaching, coaching and an Athletic Director at IB World Schools (Atlanta International and Colegio Roosevelt).
 In addition to Physical Education I have taught Computer and Lego Robotics.
 I have coached baseball, basketball and field events in track; however, the majority of my coaching career has been focused on volleyball.
 I started out as a player competing in amateur and professional volleyball tournaments throughout the United States and then transitioned to the sidelines coaching at the Club and High School level.
 From there I moved on to coach collegiately at The University of Mary Washington and also served as a scout for the USA Men’s Olympic Team at the London 2012 Olympics.